adityasahusentra/graphql-crash-course/README.md

 GraphQL is a query language for your API, and a server-side runtime for executing queries using a type system you define for your data.

+It is a layer between client side queries and database.

 ## Drawbacks and limitations of REST

 1. Over fetching - fetching more data than required, like when there a author linked with a course than needs to be fetched with another API call.